 Answer: A bit difficult.

-A lot difficult when you decide that sweater is going to be a top-down, in the round, V-neck and raglan style pullover, let alone in crochet, sized from XS to 5XL.
+A lot difficult when you decide that sweater is going to be a top-down, in the round, V-neck and raglan style crochet pullover sized from XS to 5XL.
 For this style of construction, everything is linked so changing one thing has a flow on effect through the entire garment, and raglan design is also inherently a bit of trial and error – there is no perfect formula to make it all work out “just so”.

-I am very pumped about how my prototype of my new crochet sweater design has worked out in terms of aesthetics and the invisible join - I even did a happy dance wearing it!!!
+I am very pumped about how my prototype of my new crochet sweater design has worked out in terms of aesthetics and the invisible join though - I even did a happy dance wearing it!!!
 But the fit around the neckline and underarm areas needs some improving, as well as the sleeve width at the upper bodice.
-I now have a much better idea of how to achieve this and am making a second prototype with my revised draft pattern.
+The raglan shaping is the key to everything.
+I am making a second prototype with my revised draft pattern.
 More on this soon!

 The Yarn used for my prototype is Scheepjes Woolly Whirl in Sugar Sizzle 472 and Woolly Whirlette in Plum Pie 572.
-I bunched together some yarn generously sent to me by Scheepjes and some from one of my local retailers here in Perth (Stitch Craft and Wizardry).
+I bunched together some yarn generously sent to me by Scheepjes and some from one of my local retailers here in Perth.
+The slip stitch embroidery really blends layers nicely to blur the colour junction on the sleeves.

-I have been sharing a bit of behind the scenes for steps taken so far in the development of this sweater by publishing some IGTV videos of me chatting and showing some of the trials and tribulations up to this point… the ups and the downs… and I have embedded the videos of episodes 1-5 later in this blog post so they can all be found in the one spot (if you aren’t on IG).
+I have been sharing a bit of behind the scenes for steps taken so far in the development of this sweater by publishing some IGTV videos of me chatting and showing some of the trials and tribulations up to this point… the ups and the downs… and I have embedded the videos of episodes 1-5 later in this blog post so they can all be found in the one spot (if you are interested and are not on IG).

 Before you get into the videos though, I would like to share why this design idea in particular has got me so hooked (pun intended… haha).